dumblob/openalt_project_tracker/README.md

-# OpenAlt z. s. issue tracking system
+# OpenAlt z. s. project tracking system

 Currently a slightly modified Redmine instance is used.
 The goal is to have as minimal and clean-looking system as possible.